-Our skin is the largest organ in our body and the one most exposed to external conditions.
-Our skin is also a means by which we can control our appearance.
+Our skin is our largest organ and the one most exposed to external conditions.
+Our skin is also a means by which we can control our appearance, which is why many choose Secret PRO skin resurfacing and similar treatments to ensure their skin is soft, supple and smooth.
 There are ways of looking after our skin that are important for our wellbeing, and then there is the ever-pressing desire to look our best.
 While it is now commonly accepted that we cannot lather our body in oils to tan ourselves golden, it is still challenging to find a sunscreen that will offer protection without compromising your skin type.
 In addition, our use of exfoliants and toners can make our skin more sensitive to the impact of UV light.

 It is a complex problem and one that is pressing with the summer months upon us.
 Here we explore the different sunscreens available and consider which one to choose for your skin type.